 I've been known to pick them along windy backwoods Montana roads, with friends driving by and honking and strangers stopping to ask what I was picking and why.
 Yup, no shame at all, you have to get these tasty berries where you can find them!

 If picked too early, the fruit has a very astringent taste that will make you "choke" or at least pucker.
 The berries go from green to red, to black, which is when you know that they're fair game.
+I use them in all kinds of recipe, I even make chokecherry wine!

 I have heard it said that you should not pick chokecherries until after the first frost.
-However, when you're competing with other people, birds, goats, and BEARS, you gotta get'em while you can!
+However, when you're competing with other people, birds, goats, and BEARS, sometimes you gotta get'em while you can!

 Jump to:

-📝 What You Need to Make This Recipe
+🛒 What You Need to Make This Recipe

-- Chokecherries — As mentioned earlier, this wild fruit needs to be foraged and is usually ripe in August (at least in Montana).
+- Chokecherries: As mentioned earlier, this wild fruit needs to be foraged and is usually ripe in August (at least in Montana).
 Choose the berries that are dark in color or almost black.

-- Pectin — I've tried a few different types of pectin for this recipe, including liquid pectin.
+- Pectin: I've tried a few different types of pectin for this recipe, including liquid pectin.
 The one that gave me the best results was RealFruit Classic Pectin.

-- Lemon Juice — I like to add a little lemon juice for the acidity.
+- Lemon Juice: I like to add a little lemon juice for the acidity.
 I recommend using fresh lemon juice when possible, but you can substitute bottled if you need to.

-- Butter — A teaspoon of butter can cut down on the amount of foam that is produced as the chokecherry jelly boils.
+- Butter: A teaspoon of butter can cut down on the amount of foam that is produced as the chokecherry jelly boils.
 If you don't add the butter, you may need to skim the foam off the jelly before you can it.

 - Vanilla Extract — In the past, I have used vanilla extract in my chokecherry recipes.
 This is mainly because I'm not a big fan of almond extract, which seems to be recommended in many recipes.
 Feel free to add vanilla extract, almond extract, or leave them out, like I did.

-🔪 How to Make Chokecherry Jelly
+🍒 How to Make Chokecherry Jelly

-Add cleaned chokecherries to a large saucepan.
-Cover with six cups of water.
-Bring to a boil over medium-high heat, then simmer, uncovered, over low heat, for 30 minutes.
-Smash the fruit to release the juice and strain the liquid through a fine strainer, jelly bag, or a few layers of cheesecloth.
+Step 3: Smash the fruit to release the juice and strain the liquid through a fine strainer, jelly bag, or a few layers of cheesecloth.
 You should have approximately 3½ cups of chokecherry juice.
 If not, add enough water to equal 3½ cups.

 Pro Tip: To make chokecherry jam, add some of the pulp to the juice so that you end up with a more jam-like texture.

-Next, add 4 cups of sugar, while you whisk quickly to dissolve it.
-Return the mixture to a full rolling boil and boil hard for one additional minute, as you continue to stir the mixture.
-Remove from heat and skim off the foam, if necessary.
-Ladle into sterilized jars, leaving ½ inch headspace.
-Wipe the glass jar rims with a damp kitchen towel and screw bands hand-tight.
+Step 5: Next, add 4 cups of sugar, while you continue to whisk to dissolve it.
+Return the mixture to a full rolling boil and boil hard for one additional minute.
+Skim off the foam, if necessary.

 Chokecherries should be picked in late summer.
 According to nrcs.usda.gov, they are found in all but eight states here in the U.S.